 You met at a 90s themed house party, TLC’s Waterfalls was playing in the background.
 Your eyes meet for the first time across a crowded room and like a bolt of lightening you were struck.
 You’ve finally met the one.
 Alternatively you met at a bar where you’d both had a little too much tequila, they offered to buy you a kebab and immediately your heart was sold.
 Either way, where do you take this dreamboat for your first date?

-In our eyes, Catalina is one of the nicest, most romantic first date venues.
-With panoramic views over Rose Bay, it’s perfect for either a long boozy lunch or sunset drinks and dinner.
+With panoramic views over Rose Bay, Catalina is perfect for either a long boozy lunch or sunset drinks and dinner.
 Be sure to make a booking, you definitely don’t want to be turned away for a rookie error when you’re trying to impress someone.
 Start with some Champagne or an Aperol Spritz and some freshly shucked Sydney Rock Oysters in the bar area.
 Then either take a seat in the main restaurant, which is beautiful but more expensive.
 Mains are over $40 but definitely worth it, especially if your date is a foodie.
 Or if the conversation is flowing and you don’t want to move you can order from the bar menu.
 Dishes include a seafood antipasto plate, spicy fish tacos and tempura prawns with ponzu.
 They also have a delicious dessert menu should you have a sweet tooth.

 Catalina, Lyne Park, Rose Bay Sydney, 02 93710555, Mon-Sat 12pm-10pm, Sun 12pm-5pm